 SORN meaning: What is SORN?

 SORN stands for Statutory Off Road Notification.
-You must make one if you plan to stop using your car for a while - while ceasing payments of insurance and road tax (VED).
+You must make one if you plan to take a vehicle ‘off the road’ and you want to stop taxing and insuring it.

 You may not need your car for a particular period, or, for example, have a classic car that you wish to store but not drive.